Aurelius3000/barrelbook-legal/TERMS_OF_SERVICE.md

 - AI models and algorithms are our proprietary technology

 ### Your Content
-- You retain ownership of photos and data you upload
+- You retain ownership of photos, notes, and data you upload
-- You grant us a license to store and process your content
+- You grant us a limited license to host, store, process, and share your content solely to provide the App’s features
-- You are responsible for having the right to upload any content
+- You are responsible for having the right to upload and share any content

 ### Whiskey Brand Information
 - Brand names and product information belong to their respective owners
 - We display this information for identification purposes only
 - We make no claims to ownership of whiskey brand intellectual property

+## 7. User-Generated Content & Sharing

+By uploading content (including photos, notes, and tags), you confirm that you own the rights to that content or have permission to use it.

+When you share content, it becomes visible to the friends you choose.
+BarrelBook cannot control what those recipients do with your content (such as screenshots or re-sharing outside the App).

+You agree not to upload or share content that:
+- Infringes on copyrights, trademarks, or other rights
+- Contains offensive, obscene, or illegal material
+- Promotes the sale or trade of alcohol

+We reserve the right to remove shared content that violates these Terms.

+We provide a mechanism for users and rights holders to report infringing or inappropriate content, and we will act on valid takedown requests.

-## 7. AI and Data Processing
+## 8. AI and Data Processing

 By using our scanning features, you understand that:
-- Images are temporarily sent to OpenAI for processing
+- Images may be temporarily processed by AI providers
 - AI results may not be 100% accurate
 - You should verify important information independently
 - We are not responsible for AI-generated errors

-## 8. Privacy
+## 9. Privacy

 Your use of the App is also governed by our Privacy Policy.
-Please review it to understand how we collect and use your information.
+Please review it to understand how we collect and use your information, including how photos you choose to share may be visible to other users.

-## 9. Disclaimers
+## 10. Disclaimers

 ### No Warranty
 THE APP IS PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND.
 WE DISCLAIM ALL WARRANTIES, EXPRESS OR IMPLIED, INCLUDING MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.